synw/sqlite-speed/README.md

 ![Img](https://raw.githubusercontent.com/synw/sqlite-speed/master/docs/img/dataset_norm.png)

 Dataset seems to have a lot of spikes.
-Considering the histograms above Gorm seems to be the most irregular regarding to the distributions of the values.
+Considering the histograms above Gorm seems to be the most irregular regarding to the distribution of the values.

 ### Summary